kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 <html><body><h1>It works!</h1></body></html>
 ```

 As you can see this still worked.
-That's because the resolv.conf has a default basename that get's used if you don't explicitly specify one in the url.
+That's because our pods  resolv.conf has a default basename that get's used instead.

 ```
 $ cat /etc/resolv.conf